← Back to Blog

 Persona-conditioned survey Conditioned LLM + Likert Medium (forced scale limits) Better than simple, still limited

-FLR (faceted scoring) Conditioned LLM + multi-faceted embedding scoring High (85%+ distributional similarity) Concept screening with quantitative rigor
+FLR (faceted scoring) Conditioned LLM + independent multi-dimensional scoring High (90% of human test-retest) Concept screening with quantitative rigor

-Traditional survey panel Human respondents + Likert Variable (10% intent-to-purchase) Statistical rigor when panel quality is high
+Traditional survey panel Human respondents + Likert Variable (10% stated intent converts) Statistical rigor when panel quality is high

 The gap between the top and bottom of this table is enormous.
 A simple LLM survey gives you one data point with no demographic grounding.
 FLR gives you a statistically validated distribution across targeted consumer segments.
-They're not even the same category of tool.
+They aren't even the same category of tool.

 The digital twins market, which covers much of this territory, is projected to grow from $24.48 billion to $384.79 billion by 2034 (Fortune Business Insights, 2024).
-That growth reflects how seriously organizations are taking synthetic data approaches.
+That growth reflects how seriously organizations are taking synthetic data approaches for consumer research.

 Is synthetic consumer research a replacement for traditional surveys?

 No. Synthetic consumer research is a screening tool, not a replacement.
 It excels at relative ranking and directional signals.
-AI panels achieve 85%+ distributional similarity to human panels, but critical launch decisions with significant financial exposure still benefit from human validation.
+AI panels achieve approximately 90% of human test-retest reliability (Maier et al. / PyMC Labs, 2025), but critical launch decisions with significant financial exposure still benefit from human validation.

 How many synthetic consumers do you need for reliable results?

-Research suggests 100-300 conditioned personas per segment produce stable distributions.
+Research suggests 100-300 synthetic consumers per segment produce stable distributions.
 More respondents reduce variance, but returns diminish past 300.
 Unlike traditional panels, where researchers discard 38% of data for quality issues (Frontiers in Psychology, 2024), synthetic responses don't suffer from fraud or inattentiveness.

 With caveats.
 LLMs perform best for product categories well-represented in their training data.
 Novel categories with no precedent may produce unreliable responses.
 The practical workaround is to test against known products first to calibrate expectations before testing novel concepts.